LuanEdCosta/javascript-design-patterns/README.md

 1. Install the **Code Runner** VsCode extension
 2. Select a .js file
 3. Right click with the mouse and select **Run Code**

+OR

+1. Open terminal and navigate to the project folder
+2. Type `node DesignPatterns/FILE_NAME.js`
+   _Replace `FILE_NAME` by the name of the file that you want to run._